1337joe/cubesensors-for-java/README.md

-cubesensors-for-java
+Cubesensors for Java
 ====================

-A Java library for reading data from the CubeSensors API
+A Java library for reading data from the [CubeSensors API](http://my.cubesensors.com/docs)